 Federal, state and local tax revenue fund a range of public goods and services, including education, healthcare, and infrastructure.
 Policies that reduce the amount of taxes owed by a taxpayer (e.g., credits, deductions, exemptions) are expected to decrease government revenue while incentivizing immediate private spending and investment.
 In contrast to tax deductions and exemptions, which reduce the assessed tax liability, tax credits are directly subtracted from the amount of taxes owed.
 In many cases, tax credits are targeted to low- and middle-income individuals and households.
 They can also be used to incentivize taxpayers to invest in high-need projects, government programs, or philanthropic services.
 Eligible Missouri taxpayers may access tax credits related to property (e.g., Missouri Property Tax Credit), individual income (e.g., Federal Earned Income Tax Credit) and/or corporate income (e.g. Missouri Meat Processing Facility Investment Tax Credit).
 Several proposed bills during the 2021 session would increase the availability of tax credits in each of these areas, although the estimated impact of each credit will vary based on affected population, whether the credit impacts state or local tax revenue, and the maximum value of tax credits that can be awarded.

 - Many tax credits are designed to target tax relief to specific individuals, such as seniors or low-income taxpayers with dependents.
 Circuit breaker tax credits and refundable tax credits preferentially aid low-income individuals.

-They can also be used to incentivize taxpayers to invest in high-need projects, government programs, or philanthropic services.
+- Tax credits can also be used to incentivize individuals or businesses to invest in high-need projects or philanthropic causes.